PabloBuisson/find-speaking-partner/README.md

 ## :dart: Presentation of the project

 * **Find a Speaking Partner** is an application to help you find someone to improve your speaking skills.
-* The application is built around the core concepts of *Vue.js* : HTTP requests, form validation, authentication, state management, routing.
+* The application is built around the core concepts of *Vue.js* : HTTP requests, form validation, authentication, state management, routing and many more.
-* The application is based on one of the many project of the course [Develop with VueJS](#https://www.udemy.com/course/vuejs-2-the-complete-guide/), which I highly recommend.
+* The application is based on one of the many project of the course [Develop with VueJS](https://www.udemy.com/course/vuejs-2-the-complete-guide/), which I highly recommend.

 ## :iphone: Images